hyperledger-archives/sawtooth-rfcs/text/0000-consensus-api.md

     c.
 An internal interrupt

-These observations led to the creation of the _Consensus Engine_ abstraction, which can be used to implement any consensus algorithm that is either an _voting_ algorithm or a _lottery_ algorithm.
+These observations led to the creation of the _Consensus Engine_ abstraction, which can be used to implement any consensus algorithm that is either a _voting_ algorithm or a _lottery_ algorithm.

 ## Comparison of Algorithm Types